 6.28.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.28.5.

 Use the block form of the do-loop, together with cycle and exit statements, rather than the non-block do-loop.

 Use the if construct or select case construct whenever possible, rather than statements that rely on labels, that is, the arithmetic if and go to statements.